erasmus-without-paper/ewp-specs-architecture/README.md

  * Publish a valid [Discovery Manifest][discovery-api] somewhere on your servers.

- * Send the URL of your manifest to the EWP Registry maintainers.
+ * Register the URL of your manifest in the EWP Registration Portal.
 It will be stored in the EWP's [Registry Service][registry], allowing other partners to identify your HEIs and APIs, and verify your HTTP requests.